isaaccs/Stackoverflow-Generate-Answer/README.md

 Let's take an example, the word "abstract", the definition of this word is "An abstract is a brief summary of a research article" but for stackover flow the real definition is "A class is called an Abstract class if it contains one or more abstract methods.
 An abstract method is a method that is declared, but contains no implementation.".

 So that's why we need our own Embedding Matrix.

+### model.py

+In this file, you will find differents functions :
+* One to use the Embedding class
+* One to create Trai, Test, validation set
+* One to build our model
+* One to fit the model
+* One for our loss (sparse_categorical_crossentropy)
+* One to predict a Numpy array.

+## Futur Release
+This is the first version of the project and much improvement is planned in the coming weeks.
+* Parallelization of the for loop in dataframe.py.
+* Use SVD for the tags features.
+* Use matrix factorization from SVD as new inputs feature of our Neural Networks.

 ## Technologies
 ### Languages